 - Advance is issued on an Emerald Card

 Runner Up: TurboTax

 As you can see, there is no "blanket" best tax software.
 It all depends on what you have on your tax return.
 Each software program tries to pick a niche and own it.
-But there is a lot of competition.

 Also note: prices and deals change all tax season.
 We try our best to assess, but things do change as the tax season goes on.
 So, if you see any changes, please let us know in the comments below!

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him on the About Page, or on his personal site RobertFarrington.com.